Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 Claim sources can be corroborative, i.e., not authoritative, as well.
 In total, there will be many Claim Set sources in OpenID Connect Framework.
 These Claim sources are called Issuing Authorities in OpenID Connect.
-Issuing Authority (IA) is just an Identity Wallet (IW) but it does not provide the claims about the current authentication event and its associated subject identifier authoritatively.
-Note that Issuing Authority can act as an Identity Wallet in other transactions.
+Issuing-Authority (IA) is just an Identity-Agent (IdA) but it does not provide the claims about the current authentication event and its associated subject identifier authoritatively.
+Note that Issuing-Authority can act as an Identity-Agent in other transactions.
-Whether it is called IW or IA is depending on their role in a particular transaction.
+Whether it is called IdA or IA is depending on their role in a particular transaction.

 There are four main actors in the OpenID Connect aggregated claims model.

 1. End-User (Subject)
-2. Issuing Authority (IA) - Entity that is the issuer of claims about the End-User.
+2. Issuing-Authority (IA) - Entity that is the issuer of claims about the End-User.
-3. Identity Wallet (IW) that provides claims about the subject authentication event and provides signed claim sets obtained from other Issuing Authorities
+3. Identity-Agent (IdA) that provides claims about the subject authentication event and provides signed claim sets obtained from other Issuing Authorities
-4. Claims Consumer (CC) that verifies and relies upon the provided claims.
+4. Claims-Consumer (CC) that verifies and relies upon the provided claims.

-An IW can provide an CC the claims by value or by reference.
+An IdA can provide an CC the claims by value or by reference.

-By value is the case where an IW collects claims and their values from IAs and aggregate them in one package to provide to the CC.
+By value is the case where an IdA collects claims and their values from IAs and aggregate them in one package to provide to the CC.
 This model is called Aggregated Claims Model.

-By value is the case where the IW does not collect and provide the value but just provide the reference and its access information to the CC.
+By value is the case where the IdA does not collect and provide the value but just provide the reference and its access information to the CC.
 This model is called Distributed Claims Model.

-In either case, there has to be strong binding between the subject in the claim sets provided by IAs and the subject in the ID Token provided by the IW.
+In either case, there has to be strong binding between the subject in the claim sets provided by IAs and the subject in the ID Token provided by the IdA.
 Conceptually, it can be done through Subject value correlation or through the correlation of signing key materials.
 Regardless of the methods, there has to be this binding.